Ikkō-ikki: Weapons, training, and lifestyle

-The Ikkō-ikki bands of the 16th century, due largely to their origins as countryside mobs, used quite varied armor and armament.
-Many wore the more traditional priest robes, with varying degrees and types of armor.
+The Ikkō-ikki bands of the 16th century, due largely to their origins as countryside mobs, used quite varied armour and armament.
+Many wore the more traditional priest robes, with varying degrees and types of armour.
 Some wore various sorts of helmets, while others opted for the straw hat and cloak of a peasant.
 Naginata remained very common, along with a variety of swords and daggers, and a limited number of arquebuses.
-Finally, while not truly armor nor armament, a very common item wielded by the mobs of Ikkō-ikki priest warriors was a banner with a Buddhist slogan written upon it.
+Finally, while not truly armour nor armament, a very common item wielded by the mobs of Ikkō-ikki priest warriors was a banner with a Buddhist slogan written upon it.
 Some of the more common slogans included the nenbutsu chant "Hail to Buddha Amida!"
 (Namu Amida Butsu; 南無阿弥陀仏) and "He who advances is sure of salvation, but he who retreats will go to hell".

-Shin Buddhism was persecuted in response to the Ikkō-ikki, which caused the formation of kakure nenbutsu secret societies.
+Jodo Shinshu Buddhism was persecuted in response to the Ikkō-ikki, which caused the formation of kakure nenbutsu secret societies.